House of Gucci: The explosive true story behind Lady Gaga’s upcoming crime biopic

 Gaga and Driver play former couple Patrizia Reggiani and Maurizio Gucci.
 He was the head of the Gucci fashion house and his ex-wife Patrizia Reggiani, a wealthy Italian socialite and high fashion personality.
 When married, they became one of the world’s first celebrity power couples.
 The film deals with the aftermath of his death after Patrizia hired a hitman to kill him in 1995.
 The story is inspired by Sarah Forden’s book, The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed and directed by renowned director Ridley Scott.

-It has quite a supporting cast, also starring Al Pacino, Jack Huston, Reeve Carney and Jeremy Irons.
+It has quite a supporting cast, also starring Al Pacino, Jared Leto, Salma Hayek, Jack Huston, Reeve Carney and Jeremy Irons.

-The on-set photos circulating around the internet at the moment are very The Notebook-esque, but the plot will go from the heady days of their romance to a much darker end.
+According to the new trailer that has just dropped, the film starts off ver The Notebook-esque, but the plot will go from the heady days of their romance to a much darker end.

 “I met Maurizio at a party and he fell madly in love with me.
 I was exciting and different,” said Reggiani.
 The pair married in 1972 when they were both 24.